dib-lab/2022-paper-branchwater-software/manuscript.md

 ### Performance and scaling analysis

-`sra_search` scales linearly in memory and time with queries and # threads.

-A variety of simple benchmarks will presumably show:
+Benchmarks TODO:

 * Do a benchmark of a complete query against all.
-* What happens w/biggest sketches?
-Much slower.
+* Biggest sketches are much slower.
-* Complexity is n(query) \* n(subject), with subject loading being the
-  dominant practical time.
-More complex indexing and query foo could be done but it’s fast enough and the code is simple.

 `sra_search` is largely I/O bound, with substantial input requirements; this is particularly clear from the YYY% slowdown from loading the 10,000 biggest sketches.
+`sra_search` scales linearly in memory and time with queries and number of threads.

 | metric | observed |
 | -------- | -------- |